StAlphonsos/mup/README.md

 variant of the [BSD license](http://en.wikipedia.org/BSD_licenses).

 mup works in the same way the elisp code in mu4e does: it forks a `mu-server` process and communicates with it.
-We use the [Data::SExpression](http://search.cpan.org/~nelhage/Data-SExpression-0.41/lib/Data/SExpression.pm) CPAN module to deal with `mu-server`'s LISPy result syntax, which we transform into the obvious hashrefian results our callers crave (they've got electrolytes).
+I use the [Data::SExpression](http://search.cpan.org/~nelhage/Data-SExpression-0.41/lib/Data/SExpression.pm) CPAN module to deal with `mu-server`'s LISPy result syntax, which we transform into the obvious hashrefian results our callers crave (they've got electrolytes).